Customer Data Platform (CDP): The Marketer’s Guide

 What a CDP is [and What it Does]

 Make no mistake.
 There is no shortage of customer data.
 The true problem is that much of it is disorganized and incomplete.
 In turn, businesses struggle with ways to efficiently sort through it all and consolidate it into something actionable, targeted, and personalized.

 Customers tend to be fickle, spontaneous, and impatient.
 Today, customers simply do not interact with brands in a linear fashion.
 Instead, they come into contact with numerous ones across a variety of channels (web, social, email, mobile, tablets, and other addressable media) at any given time – generating tons of data points along the way.

-Gartner defines a CDP as a marketer-friendly, web-based interface that integrates four core capabilities:
+Gartner defines a CDP as a marketer-friendly, web-based interface that integrates three core capabilities:

 - Data Collection – Autonomously collect/sort an unlimited amount of first-party, personalized data from various sources.